norman-thomas/homebridge-particle-io/README.md

 The `devices` array contains all the accessories.
 You can see the accessory object defines following string objects:

- - ***name*** - Display name, this is the name to be displayed on the HomeKit app.
+ - **name** - Display name, this is the name to be displayed on the HomeKit app.
- - ***type*** - Type of the accessory.
+ - **type** - Type of the accessory.
 As of now, the plugin supports 3 types: `lightbulb`, `temperaturesensor` and `humiditysensor`.
- - ***device_id*** - Device ID of the Particle Device (Core, Photon or Electron).
+ - **device_id** - Device ID of the Particle Device (Core, Photon or Electron).
 It is defined in accessory so that you can use different Particle Devices for different accessory.
- - ***event_name*** - The name of the event to listen for sensor value update.
-This is only valid if the accessory type is SENSOR.
-If the accessory is a type of SENSOR, then the plugin listens for events published from Particle Device (using `Particle.publish`).
-The device firmware should publish the sensor values as raw numbers.
+ - **event_name** - The name of the event to listen for sensor value update.
+This is only valid if the accessory is a sensor (i.e. currently `temperaturesensor` or `humiditysensor`).
+The plugin listens for events published from a Particle Device (using `Particle.publish`).
+The device firmware should publish the sensor values as a raw number.
+ - **function_name** - The name of the function that will be called when an action is triggered via HomeKit.
+This is only valid if the accessory is an actor (i.e. currently only `lightbulb`).